petrelharp/bio_610B/README.md

 Notes
 -----
 1. You could replace the "push to gh-pages" step with updating a static website, as [described here](http://nicolasgallagher.com/simple-git-deployment-strategy-for-static-sites/).
+2. This automatically creates an `index.xhtml` page for you; to make your own, just create an index.md or index.tex file.

 Troubleshooting
 ---------